kedacore/keda-docs/content/docs/1.5/scalers/huawei-cloudeye.md

 **Parameter list:**

-- `namespace` is the namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
-This is required.
+- `namespace` - Namespace of the metric.The format is service.item; service and item must be strings, must start with a letter, can only contain 0-9/a-z/A-Z/_, the total length of service.item is 3, the maximum is 32.
-- `metricName` is the name of the metric.
-This is required.
+- `metricName` - Name of the metric.
-- `dimensionName` is the dimension name of the metric.
-This is required.
+- `dimensionName` - Dimension name of the metric.
-- `dimensionValue` is the dimension value of the metric.
-This is required.
+- `dimensionValue` - Dimension value of the metric.
-- `targetMetricValue` is the target value for your metric.
-This is required.
+- `targetMetricValue` - Target value for your metric.
-- `minMetricValue` is the min value for your metric.
+- `minMetricValue` - Min value for your metric.
 If the actual value of the metric you get from cloudeye is less than the minimum value, then the scaler is not active.
-This is required.
-- `metricCollectionTime` is the collection time of the metric.
+- `metricCollectionTime` - Collection time of the metric.
 Equivalent to the earliest start time of the end time.
-This is not required.
-The default value is 300, unit is second.
+(Default: `300`, Optional)
-- `metricFilter` is the aggregation method of the metric.
-This is not required.
-The default value is average.
-Other values ​​include max, min, sum, variance.
+- `metricFilter` - Aggregation method of the metric.
+(Values: `max`, `min`, `average`, `sum`, `variance`, Default: `average`, Optional)
-- `metricPeriod` is the granularity of the metric.
-This is not required.
-The default value is 300, unit is second.
+- `metricPeriod` - Granularity of the metric.
+(Default: `300`, Optional)

 ### Authentication Parameters